Volunteer

 Reporting

 The initial “Pike Lake – Curly Leaf Pondweed (CLP) Project” DNR grant has completed as of Dec 31, 2022, so we no longer need to collect DNR volunteer labor worksheets to document in-kind contributions.
-However, we still need to track volunteer hours and activity.
+However, we still should track volunteer hours and activity.

 The leader of each trip should submit to the Secretary a trip summary including: